RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 - Node crash
 - Node brought down for maintenance
 - and so on.

+If you are doing Cloud Native right, resilience should be the order of the day and deleting Pods (Chaos!) should not be a problem!!

 Let's see how our service responds to changing pod replicas.
 Scale away one of your pods and then curl your ClusterIP: